WTOF: The 1990s

 In May 1990, Faulkner-Phillips Media, Inc., contracted to sell this station to Lake Area Radio, Inc. The deal was approved by the FCC on May 10, 1990, and the transaction was consummated on May 22, 1990.
 In August 1990, Lake Area Radio, Inc., reached an agreement to sell this station to Gordon F. Earls Radio, Inc. The deal was approved by the FCC on September 27, 1990, and the transaction was consummated on October 5, 1990.

 In October 1994, Gordon F. Earls Radio, Inc., reached an agreement to sell this station to Gaston Monroe.
 The deal was approved by the FCC on December 5, 1994, and the transaction was consummated on January 6, 1995.

 In April 1998, Gaston Monroe agreed to sell this station to Southern Media Communications, Inc., for a reported sale price of $91,200.
 The deal was approved by the FCC on June 1, 1998, and the transaction was consummated on July 22, 1998.

 In March 2006, Southern Media Communications, Inc., made a deal to sell this station to Gulf Coast Broadcasting, Inc., as part of a three-station deal valued at $550,001.
 The deal was approved by the FCC on October 18, 2006, but the transaction was never consummated and the stations stayed with Southern Media Communications.

 The present

 In November 2006, Southern Media Communications, Inc., then agreed to sell this station to Buddy Tucker Association, Inc., for a reported sale price of $300,000.
 The deal was approved by the FCC on January 6, 2007, and the transaction was consummated on January 11, 2007.

-In anticipation of the sale, the station was assigned the current WTOF call letters by the FCC on November 28, 2006.
-The WTOF call letters were previously used by a similarly-formatted religious radio station in Canton, Ohio.
+In anticipation of the sale, the station was assigned the current WTOF call sign by the FCC on November 28, 2006.
+The WTOF call sign was previously used by a similarly formatted religious radio station in Canton, Ohio.
 That station also used the "Tower of Faith" branding.
 The station ceased broadcasting at sunset on November 22, 2020, as its owner is over 90 years old and is retiring.

+Effective November 1, 2022, Buddy Tucker Association sold WTOF, sister station WMOB, and translator W239CW to Dave Minard's UM Enterprise, LLC for $100.